Jonathan India Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.
+- The Phillies pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies' 5.28 team ERA ranks 26th across all league pitching staffs.
+- The Phillies' 5.38 team ERA ranks 25th among all league pitching staffs.

-- The Phillies rank 17th in baseball in home runs given up (15 total, 1.3 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).

-- The Phillies are sending Falter (0-1) to make his third start of the season.
+- Walker (0-1) pitches for the Phillies to make his third start this season.

-- His most recent appearance came on Saturday against the Cincinnati Reds, when the lefty tossed five innings, surrendering one earned run while allowing four hits.
+- His most recent appearance was on Sunday against the Cincinnati Reds, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.